Pt-induced nanowires on Ge(001): a DFT study: Results

-Table \ref{table:2formE_b4as} shows that on the $\gamma_{c}$ surface both Pt and Ge NW are stable, with the highest stability for the Ge NW's.
+Table~\ref{table:2formE_b4as} shows that on the $\gamma_{c}$ surface both Pt and Ge NWs are stable, with the highest stability for the Ge NWs.
 It also shows that both structures are more stable on a $\gamma_{as}$ surface.
-Part of the increased stability lies in the higher stability of the $\gamma_{as}$ over the $\gamma_{c}$-geometry.\cite{Vanpoucke:prb09beta} It is important to note that the experimentally observed NWs don't appear in adjacent troughs.
-In a single patch of NW there is always one trough spacing between two NWs.
-Places where two such patches meet even a spacing of two troughs exists between the different patches.
-This means that the growth of NWs in adjacent troughs must somehow be inhibited.
-This is what happens in the $\gamma_{as}$ geometry, only one in two troughs is lined with Pt atoms, and allows for stable binding of wires.
-For the $\gamma_c$ geometry this is not the case and the geometry allows for NW to be present in both troughs.
-Table \ref{table:2formE_b4as} shows that for systems with Ge nanowires in each trough ($\gamma_c$ xx NW $\times2$) the formation energy $E_{\mathrm{f}}$ is just a bit smaller, reducing the adsorption energy $E_{\mathrm{ad}}$ by more than a factor of $2$ weakening the binding of the NW to the surface.
-For Pt nanowires however the formation energy increases with $\sim0.5$ eV, making the reconstruction unstable.
-Even in case this would inhibit the growth of NWs in adjacent troughs it would not prevent the existence of patches where NWs randomly switch between adjacent troughs, littering all troughs with nanowire segments.
-Such a terrace would look like patch of dots and dashes instead of the clean NW-arrays that are observed now.
-The reason such disordered patches of nanowires are not observed can be understood from a comparison between the $\gamma_{c}$ and $\gamma_{as}$ geometry.
-In Ref.~\onlinecite{Vanpoucke:prb09beta} it was shown that the $\gamma_{c}$-reconstruction is much less stable than the $\gamma_{as}$-reconstruction.
+This is partly because the formation energy is calculated with regard to the Ge(001) surface, and thus includes the formation energy of the substrate, which shows a higher stability for the $\gamma_{as}$ than for the $\gamma_{c}$-geometry (\textit{cf.}\ Table~I in Ref.~\onlinecite{Vanpoucke:prb09beta}).
+It is important to note that the experimentally observed NWs do not appear in adjacent troughs.
+In a single array of NWs there is always one trough spacing between two NWs.
+This means that the growth of NWs in adjacent troughs must somehow be prohibited.
+In the $\gamma_{as}$ geometry this can easily be understood.
+Since only every second trough is lined with Pt atoms, and only the Pt lined troughs allow for stable binding of wires, only every second trough a wire can form.\\ For the $\gamma_c$ geometry there is no such a substrate related restriction and the geometry allows for NWs to be present in both troughs of the unit cell.
+Table~\ref{table:2formE_b4as} shows that for systems with Ge NWs in each trough ($\gamma_c$ NW $\times2$) the adsorption energy $E_{\mathrm{ad}}$ is more than a factor of $2$ smaller, so the binding of each NW to the surface is much weaker.
+So doubling the number of Pt NWs makes the structure unstable.
+Even in case this would inhibit the growth of NWs in adjacent troughs it would not prevent the existence of patches where NWs randomly switch between adjacent troughs, littering all troughs with NW segments.
+Such a terrace would look like patch of dots and dashes instead of the clean NW-arrays that are observed in experiment.\\ The reason such disordered patches of NWs are not observed can be understood from a comparison between the $\gamma_{c}$ and $\gamma_{as}$ geometry.
+The $\gamma_{c}$-reconstruction is less stable than the $\gamma_{as}$-reconstruction.
 This is due to the strain between antiparallel Pt-Ge dimers in the QDRs.
-Flipping from antiparallel to parallel geometries the system gains $\sim 0.3$ eV.
-Since the $\gamma_{c}$ geometry only consists of these anti-parallel pairs, combined with the fact that the stabilizing effect of the adsorbed wires (i.e. their adsorption energy) is smaller than on the $\gamma_{as}$ geometry, we can assume that the $\gamma_{c}$-structure will not be dominantly present in the structure of the NWs.\\
+Flipping from antiparallel to parallel geometries the system gains $\sim0.3$ eV per Pt-Ge dimer pair.
+Since the $\gamma_{c}$-geometry only consists of these anti-parallel pairs, combined with the fact that the stabilizing effect of the adsorbed wires (\textit{i.e.}\ their adsorption energy) is smaller than on the $\gamma_{as}$-geometry, we can assume that the $\gamma_{c}$-structure will not be dominantly present in the structure of the NWs.\\